Changes may be required on the destination server, so be sure to have installation files available for the operating system.

 PSA integration settings May need to be updated if the host name or IP address changes.

-SQL version The destination server must be updated to the same service pack as was applied to the originating server and the same collation settings must have been specified during the install.
+SQL version The destination server must be updated to the same version (including service pack) as the originating server or a higher version.
+The same collation settings must have been specified during the install.

 Note: You must have sufficient space to create a back up of the Service Center databases before beginning.

 Important: If the destination server for the Service Center application will not be receiving the same DNS as the originating server, you must provide the new address to Onsite Managers and Device Managers before proceeding.
 To do this, update the Service Center Website Communications Settings.
 For more information, refer to the “Customizing Service Center” chapter in the Barracuda Managed Workplace User Guide.

 Important: You must use identical settings for the destination report server as were in place for the originating report server.
 Any configuration differences on the destination server will cause reporting to not be available.
 Use the SQL Reporting Services Configuration utility to confirm settings on both servers are identical prior to proceeding.